On Model Selection Consistency of Lasso for High-Dimensional Ising Models: Introduction

 \subsection{Related Works}

-In \citet{bento2009graphical}, the authors pointed out a potential relevance of the incoherence condition of Lasso \citep{zhao2006model} to $\ell_1$-LogR by expanding the logistic loss around the true interactions $\theta^{*}$.
+In \cite{bento2009graphical}, the authors pointed out a potential relevance of the incoherence condition of Lasso \cite{zhao2006model} to $\ell_1$-LogR by expanding the logistic loss around the true interactions $\theta^{*}$.
 However, on the one hand, it is restricted to the case when the $\ell_1$ regularization parameter approaches zero.
 On the other hand, the resultant quadratic loss is actually different from that of Lasso.
-Later, \citet{lokhov2018optimal} observed that at high temperatures when the magnitude of interactions approaches zero, both the logistic and IOS losses can be approximated as a square loss using a second-order Taylor expansion around zero (as opposed to $\theta^{*}$ in \citet{zhao2006model}).
-However, without considering the $\ell_1$ regularization term, \citet{lokhov2018optimal} simply compared the analytical solution with that of the naive mean-field method \citep{tanaka1998mean,kappen1998efficient,ricci2012bethe}.
-A rigorous theoretical analysis of the Lasso estimator itself is still lacking.
-In other words, although Taylor expansion is used in \citet{bento2009graphical, lokhov2018optimal} to illustrate the potential similarity between Lasso and $\ell_{1}$-LogR/RISE, there is no quantitative analysis of the exact valid regime for the consistency of Lasso as well as the corresponding sufficient conditions including the sample complexity.
+Later, \cite{lokhov2018optimal} observed that at high temperatures when the magnitude of interactions approaches zero, i.e., $\theta^{*}_{r,t}\to 0,\forall (r,t)\in E$, both the logistic and interaction screening objective (ISO) losses can be approximated as a square loss using a second-order Taylor expansion around zero (as opposed to $\theta^{*}$ in \cite{zhao2006model}).
+However, their results are severely limited to the regime $\theta^{*}_{r,t}\to 0,\forall (r,t)\in E$.
+In other words, \cite{lokhov2018optimal} attributed the potential success of Lasso to its similarity with $\ell_{1}$-LogR/RISE in the regime $\theta^{*}_{r,t}\to 0,\forall (r,t)\in E$.
+Moreover, without considering the $\ell_1$ regularization term, \cite{lokhov2018optimal} only compared the analytical solution with that of the naive mean-field method \cite{tanaka1998mean,kappen1998efficient,ricci2012bethe}.
+A rigorous theoretical analysis of the consistency of Lasso for Ising model selection is still lacking.